zealbell/WobbleMeshImageView/README.md

 WobbleImageView
 =============
-An Imageview with an easy Wobble/Mesh-Warp  capability.
+An Imageview with an easy Wobble/Mesh-Warp  capability(??Well it thinks it does!!).

 ## Quick Start